-Posera conducts business with a Company controlled by former Chief Executive Officer ("CEO") Paul K. Howell, whom stepped down from that role on September 25, 2015 and then subsequently resigned from his directorship on May 24, 2016 and ceased to be a related party at that time.
-During the year ended December 31, 2016, for the period that the director was still a related party until May 24, 2016, the Company recognized revenue in the amount of \$31,761 (2015 - \$48,153).
-Additionally, Posera recognized operating expenses and purchased products of \$25,544 (2015 - \$305,321) for the period that the director was still a related party until May 24, 2016.
+Posera conducted business with a Company controlled by former Chief Executive Officer ("CEO") Paul K. Howell, who stepped down from that role on September 25, 2015 and then subsequently resigned from his directorship on May 24, 2016 and ceased to be a related party at that time.
+During the period that the director was still a related party, until May 24, 2016, the Company recognized revenue in the amount of \$31,761 on sales to the related party.
+Additionally, the Company recognized operating expenses for purchased products of \$25,544 for the period that the direct was still a related party until May 24, 2016.
 All transactions were agreed upon by the parties and were completed at the exchange amount.